 If you intend to use the Wi-Fi when court is sitting, you should attend the relevant courthouse ahead of time to test the service.

 Note: If you use Safari to access the internet on an Apple device, you must have private browsing turned off.
-You can’t access your own network via the PSNG Courts Wi-Fi Network.
+You can’t access your own network via the PSNG Wi-Fi service.